Codepath-Group11/Test/README.md

 The following **optional** features are implemented:

 - [ ] Playlists
-   - [ ] Create a custom playlist from the available sources within the app.
+   - [ ] Update playlist tracks based on user selected tempo/energy.
-   - [ ] Search on the playlists from all the services based on an artist, genre, and any other tags based on user location.
+   - [ ] Display Location based view with playlists based on User's in a given area.
-   - [ ] Present the user with curated playlist based off a saved location.
+   - [ ] Allow a User to login to Apple Music Service and display songs in spotify playlists.

 ## Video Walkthrough